OPSJono/c2o-contact-form/readme.md

 1. Form submission should be handled in a separate file via AJAX
 2. Add a field to the form to take an order number.
 Order numbers are always positive integers.
 3. Add a comment field to the form so a customer can provide additional information in their query.
 4. Each request has a category.
-Currently they are text field that have been hard coded.
+Currently they are stored as text field and are hard coded in PHP.
 We would like to abstract these to a one to many relationship so that they can be easily extended.

  ## NB
  The current schema for the contact form table has been provided.
 Please provide a copy of the table structure for your final answer in the `/database` folder.
 Please push your code to a separate branch.